markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ## Quick start

-If you want to jump straight in, here's a _tl;dr_ just for you.
+If you want to jump straight in, here's a _tl;dr_ for you.

 * The most interesting files are these ones: